Good Hotel Guide Review

 all ages welcomed.

-allowed in 2 bedrooms and lounge, not in restaurant (£15 per dog per night)
+allowed in 2 bedrooms, bar and terrace, not in restaurant (£15 per dog/per night).